Apply

 At SIU, a number of faculty research projects are available in which Child and Family Services students may participate.
 The CDL and other campus facilities serve as research and observation sites in a variety of colleges and departments within SIU.
 The research performed in our Child Development Labs helps enhance knowledge of child development and early childhood education, especially as it pertains to Child and Family Services.
 As a student of this program, you will have the chance to be a part of the scholarly processes involved in research projects.

-Within the diverse faculty of the Child and Family Services program, several research projects have benefitted both the community and students of children and family services.
+Within the diverse faculty of the Child and Family Services program, several research projects have benefited both the community and students of children and family services.
 Dr. Diana Cedeno's research focuses on social exclusion and inclusion among minoritized families.
 Her research has empowered a number of communities.
 Dr. Stacy Thompson's research on early childhood development has provided insight into needs of both children and families in this age group.

 Young Boys play with blocks in SIU's Child development Center